lpzraf/surfing-quiver-app/README.md

 2. Move to the right directory performing the following command:
 ***cd surfing-quiver-app***

-3. Install The Gems Running:
+3. Install the gems running:
 ***bundle install***

-4. Set Your Server Running:
+4. Set your server running:
 ***shotgun***

 5. Copy/Paste in the browser the URL given by:
 ***shotgun***

-That's it!

 ## Built With